 In 1993, LVMH acquired Berluti and Kenzo.
 In the same year Arnault bought out the French economic newspaper La Tribune, which he later sold, reinvesting in the newspaper business by buying Les Echos.

-A renowned art collector, Arnault has been married twice and has five grown children, four of whom — Dephine, Antoine, Alexandre and Frédéric — work within the business.
+Arnault has been married twice and has five grown children, four of whom — Dephine, Antoine, Alexandre and Frédéric — work within the business.
 According to Forbes, he is the richest man in Europe and fourth-richest in the world.